-(2) Don’t look at the prices that people on eBay, etc., are asking for the same or comparable pieces; those are usually wishful-thinking prices.
+(2) Don’t look at the asking/listing prices that people on eBay, etc., want for the same or comparable pieces; those are usually wishful-thinking prices.
 If they weren’t, that item would have sold already.
 Don’t look at auction house “pre-sale estimates” either; they are too high at least 90% of the time, unless the proverbial Right Buyer comes along who has to have that piece come hell or high water and doesn’t care how much they have to pay to get it.
 Those are scarcer than hens’ teeth.
 Keep in mind, too, that even the low starting bid items may have a Reserve (minimum hammer price) that you don’t know about.
 And other starting bids are just flat-out pie-in-the-sky too high.

 (5) There’s absolutely nothing stopping you from listing a piece of Cybis for what you think it should be worth, based on past retail pricing or because you haven’t found any others that have sold or because it has a special value to you.
-Just be aware that an ongoing complete lack of interest means that you’re probably asking more than the market will ever again bear.
+Just be aware that an ongoing complete lack of interest means that you’re asking more than the market will ever again bear.

 (6) If someone makes you an offer that falls within the general percentage guidelines I’ve talked about here, please don’t automatically dismiss them as someone trying to rip you off.
 It’s also possible that it is their opening offer in what may be a reasonable negotiation.
 However, if you are bound and determined to not take less than what you originally paid for the piece, it’s only fair to tell them that up front.